naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ##### summary
  1. Virtulization hardware(vt-x) along with thin OS like Jiny can function as hardware assit  layer to speedup the app.
 Launching single app using Jiny Vm will be useful not only from virtulization point of view but also to increase the speed.
- 2. In the test,I have used syscall intensive app that as shown huge improvement when compare to app on metal, but other workload like io intensive may not give that large improvement.
-Speeds of virtulization io path are improving continuously both in software or hardware,  so  io intensive  apps also will become better in the future.
+ 2. In the test, syscall intensive app was used, and  as shown huge improvement when compare to app on metal, but other workload like io intensive will not give that large improvement.
+Speeds of virtulization io path are improving continuously both in software or hardware,  so  io intensive  apps also will become better.
- 3. Most of apps as  high priority app in Jiny will  show big performance improvement when compare the same app in linux or freebsd vm's.

 ----------------------------------------------------------------------------------

 ###Benchmark-2(Network centric):

 This benchmark measures the network throughput between vm's using virtual switch on the same host.
-This is mainly to highlight the bottlenecks in kernel and virtual switch connecting the vm's.
+This mainly highlight the bottlenecks in kernel and virtual switch connecting the vm's.
 Networking in Jiny is based on the [VanJacbson paper](http://www.lemis.com/grog/Documentation/vj/lca06vj.pdf).
-This benchmark is used to measure the maxumum throughput of the networking stack of the kernel and vswitch connecting the vm's.
+This benchmark was used to measure the maxumum throughput of the networking stack of the kernel and vswitch forwarding throughput connecting the vm's.

- - **Test Environment**:  In this benchmark, udp client and udp server applications are used to send and recv the udp packets from one vm to another. udp server is a reflector responds back the packet recvied from udp client.
-The below test results shows the network thoughput(in terms of million packets processed per second(MPPS) on sending/recving side.The below test mentioned in the table compares with two kernel against with two virtual switches.
+ - **Test Environment**:  In this benchmark, udp client and udp server applications are used to send and recv the udp packets from one vm to another. udp server acts like a reflector, responds back the packet recvied from udp client.
+The below test results shows the network thoughput(in terms of million packets processed per second(MPPS) on sending/recving side.The below test mentioned in the table compares two kernel througput using one of the two virtual switches.
  - **kernels** : Jiny kernel(2.x) , linux kernel(3.18) are used.
  - **virtual switch**: Linux Bridge(LB), [User Space Switch(USS)](https://github.com/naredula-jana/Jiny-Kernel/tree/master/test/virtio-switch): These two vswitches are compared against the above two kernels.
 USS is a simple two port virtual user space switch to connect two vm's.
-It is based on opensource vhost-user vNIC, currently available in kvm hypervisor. other User space virtual switch are Snabb,..etc .
+It is based on opensource vhost-user vNIC, this vNIC is available in kvm hypervisor. other User space virtual switch are Snabb,DPDK,..etc .
  - **VNIC type**: uses vhost-kernel or virtio-vhost with LB, uses vhost-user with USS.
  - **Packet size** used by udp client: 50 bytes.
  - **Number of cpu cores**: in the linux and Jiny Vm are 2 to 6 cores, udp client consumes 1 to 4 thread/cores to generate and recv such large number of packets.